This article was updated on August 10, 2024

 Yeah.
 Nobody does.
 Especially managers.

 Now, don’t get me wrong.
-Modern managers worth their salt undoubtedly understand the importance of effectively delivering constructive criticism and effective feedback.
+Modern managers worth their salt undoubtedly understand the importance of effectively delivering constructive criticism and feedback as part of managing workplace conflict.

 They recognize it is essential for learning and growth, as well as advancement in their employees’ careers.